marsh189/MVCode-Work/Shooting Circles/README.md

 - Use of Scriptable Objects to make a base type player that can be upgraded.
 - Upgrade system to give the player more health, better weapon, faster speed.
 - Camera shake when a enemy is killed or the player is hit.
 - Sending information from one scene to another.
-(The player could choose between different types of characters that had different base stats, needed to send the chose character on to the game scene from the menu)
+(The player could choose between different types of characters that had different base stats, needed to send the chosen character on to the game scene from the menu)

 ## Game Images